DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/8 Validation Rules/CustomRule/validationCallback.md

 The current row's data.
 Exists only when you validate a **DataGrid** or **TreeList** cell's value.

 ##### field(options.formItem): Object
 The form item being validated.
-Exists only when you validate a built-in editor in the [Form](/api-reference/10%20UI%20Widgets/dxForm '/Documentation/ApiReference/UI_Widgets/dxForm/') widget.
+Exists only when you validate a built-in editor in the [Form](/api-reference/10%20UI%20Widgets/dxForm '/Documentation/ApiReference/UI_Widgets/dxForm/') UI component.

 ##### field(options.rule): Object
 The rule being checked.